WBBSE Chapter 5 Europe In The Twentieth Century Short Answer Questions

 In the First World War, the two rival contending parties were:

-Question 3.
+Question 18.
 What was the Bosnia-Herzegovina problem before the outbreak of the First ore World War?

 Answer: Before the First World War Bosnia and Herzegovina were annexed by Austria.
 This injured the nationalistic feelings of the people of these two places as they desired to unite with Serbia.
-The people supported by Serbia Government rose in revolt against Austria.
+The people supported by the Serbia Government rose in revolt against Austria.

-Question 4.
+Question 19.
 What is the Moroccan Crisis?

-Question 5.
-What is Agadir Crisis?
+Question 20.
+What is the Agadir Crisis?

 Answer: In 1911 in Morocco in North Africa some Europeans lost their lives during a tribal movement.
 Under this circumstance, France occupied a part of Morocco.
 Germany protested against this and the German gunboat ‘Panther’ was sent to the port of Agadir in Morocco with the ulterior motive of establishing a German claim in Morocco.
 England in support of France sent warships to Agadir.
 This led to a war situation which is known in history as the Agadir crisis.

-Question 6.
+Question 21.
 Why did the United States of America join the First World War?

 Answer: The United States of America joined the First World War due to the aggressive policy of Germany.
 The USA suffered great losses when American ships were destroyed by Germany.
 America asked Germany not to attack vessels of neutral countries and the American ships in the open seas but Germany paid no heed to this.
 So the USA joined the First World War.